 The SIDES Operations Committee provides information and advisory services to the NASWA SIDES Team and the SIDES Executive Oversight Committee (EOC) in support of the SIDES system its role in maintaining the integrity of the Unemployment Insurance (UI) program and about improvements to SIDES operations.

 Overview Comprised of State Unemployment Insurance Directors or their designees, the Unemployment Insurance Committee strives for state consensus on issues and communicates policy proposals and concerns to the NASWA Board of Directors and the U.S. Department of Labor.
 The Committee generally meets four times per year in person.
 Mission The mission of the Unemployment Insurance Committee is to provide state input on unemployment insurance policies, performance requirements, administrative funding, and ways to strengthen the state-federal UI system.
-How NASWA Members Can Join A Policy Committee
+How NASWA Members Can Join a Policy Committee

 Overview The Interstate Benefits (IB) Subcommittee is the overseeing body for state Unemployment Insurance (UI) agreements, interstate benefits processes/procedures, states' voice for the federal UI programs, and states' voice for the combined wage claim program.
 The Subcommittee generally meets three times per year in person and holds quarterly calls between meetings.
 Mission The mission of the Interstate Benefits Subcommittee is to provide methods for the exchange of information among states and Canada to support unemployment compensation benefit determinations and workforce security

 Overview The Veterans Affairs Committee is made up of Jobs for Veterans State Grant coordinators and staff from the 50 states, Guam, Puerto Rico, the US Virgin Islands, and District of Columbia workforce agencies.
-The Committee normally meets three times per year in-person and holds weekly calls.
+The Committee normally meets three times per year in-person and holds monthly calls.
 Mission The mission of the Veterans Affairs Committee is to advise State Workforce Administrators on issues related to workforce programs for Veterans, primarily the Jobs for Veterans State Grant (JVSG) program, Wagner-Peyser Act program, and required Priority of Service for Veterans in all U.S

 Overview The Wage and Hour Committee provides a forum for state employees charged with enforcing wage and hour laws to share promising practices and make policy recommendation to USDOL and federal lawmakers.
 More information coming soon!
 How NASWA Members Can Join A Policy Committee It’s easy!
 State workforce agency administrators should submit an email to email@example.com nominating an individual from their state for a specific committee.
 This can be done at any time.
 NASWA strives to have a representative from each state to participate in every policy committee.